peterd300/dotfiles/README.md

 - Just a linux guy:  openbox configuration files
 - Big thank you for Radley Leweis for his zsh config files https://github.com/radleylewis/zsh for installation.
+- pywal for generating color pallet
+- walbox openbox theme for pywal

 Things to do:
 - implementing zsh shell